 In 2016 I wrote my master thesis about a self developed conservative treatment method to improve finger pain in climbers – the so-called „Isele-method“.

 The development of a new way of „vizualisation“ in climbing was part of my support of Adam Ondra for the send of the climbing route “Silence” – worlds first 9c.
 Furthermore I support other top climbers from all over the world.
 My main focus is on nonsurgical, holistic and structural osteopathic treatment methods.

 „The size of your dreams must always exceed your current capacity to achieve them.
 If your dreams do not scare you, they are not big enough.”

 I also currently work alongside members of the English Institute of Sport and GBR climbing.

 I have been climbing for 20 years and practicing Physical therapy for 15 years.
 I worked at Stanford University Athletics for 8 years with collegiate athletes from 36 different sports.
 I have been working with recreational and professional climbers for 8 years.
 I currently am the Lead Physical Therapist for the USA Climbing Team and am based out of Vail, Colorado.

-Currently I’m working in the Mejiro Orthopedics and Internal Medicine Clinic (Tokyo) and supporting the Japan National Team focusing on sports medicine and science.
+Currently I’m working in the Mejiro Orthopedics and Internal Medicine Clinic (Tokyo) and I’m in a doctoral course at the College of Sports Medicine, Tsukuba University.
+Furthermore I support the Japan National Team focusing on sports medicine and science.

 I have been watching Japanese climbing history for more than 20 years.
 At the Tokyo Olympic Games in 2020, I expect our sport to proceed to the next level.
 My climbing experience are alpine, big wall and sports climbing.